 (b) A current license to practice (when applicable);

-(c) A current DEA certificate (when applicable); and
+(c) A current DEA certificate (when applicable);

-(d) A recommendation by the appropriate associate dean.
+(e) A recommendation by the appropriate associate dean.

 (iii) Adjunct faculty appointments shall be for no longer than a two (2) year period, but may be renewed based on continued participation as an adjunct faculty member.

-(iv) Adjunct faculty do not hold voting privileges on matters pertaining to faculty governance and cannot serve on faculty committees.
+(v) Adjunct faculty do not hold voting privileges on matters pertaining to faculty governance and cannot serve on faculty committees.

-(ii) Volunteer faculty do not hold voting privileges on matters pertaining to faculty governance nor can they serve on faculty committees.
+(v) Clinical Preceptors do not hold voting privileges on matters pertaining to faculty governance nor can they serve on faculty committees.